 - Taxable – if labor is taxable in your city, place a check in this box.

-- Hide on WO & Project – labor phases are available for technicians to choose on their work orders.
+- Hide on WO & Project – labor phases are available for technicians to select on their work orders.
 If this labor phase is particularly a sales labor phase, and not something a technician would use, check this box.
 For example, you might have an Engineering labor phase for your designers.
 But a technician would not complete that part of a job.

 - Hide on Proposal & SO – just like the checkbox above, you might have labor phases that are not completed by sales and engineering.
 The Trim phase, for example, is not something your engineer would do.
 So check this box to hide it on the sales order.